-This is what the Command Doctrine and Training Centre (CDEC), among others, is doing, and regularly publishes "RETEX Papers" available on its website4.
-For example, the one on the rezzou in the region of Tombouctou between 1890 and 1920 deserves to be known by any executive involved in BARKHANE, the sociological context having, in the end, changed little.
+This is what the Command Doctrine and Training Centre (CDEC) is working on, among other things, and regularly publishes "RETEX Papers" available on its Internet site.
+As an example, the one about the rezzou in the region of TOMBOUCTOU between 1890 and 1920 deserves to be known by any executive involved in BARKHANE, the sociological context having, in the end, little evolved there.

-This capacity for reflection is based in particular, and it should not be forgotten, on the maintenance within the army of military historian officers with recognized competence.
+This capacity for reflection is based in particular, and it should not be forgotten, on the retention within the Army of military historians officers of recognised competence.
 They are moreover eager to be called upon.
-Since the summer of 2015, the creation of the post of reference officer in military history, within the General Staff of the Armed Forces, has been in place. de terre (EMAT), himself being placed for employment within the Délégation du patrimoine de l'armée de terre, offers us this opportunity.
+Since the summer of 2015, the creation of the post of reference officer in military history, within the General Staff of the Armed Forces, has been in place.e de terre (EMAT), himself being placed for employment within the Délégation du patrimoine de l'armée de terre, offers us this opportunity.